 For the comfort and safety of all tenants there are some properties where it is forbidden to keep animals.
 These are mainly homes which have a communal access, such as flats, maisonettes and certain sheltered accommodation schemes.

 Permission to keep pigeons will only be given to tenants who are members of the Royal Racing Pigeon Society.

 Support Dogs are recognised as being an essential aid to people with disabilities and are exempt from the above restrictions.

 Failure to comply with this policy may result in a breach of your tenancy agreement and you could be at the risk of losing your home.

-	The Pets Policy can be found in the downloads section on this page.
+The Pets Policy can be found in the Documents section.